 Ingredients

 - Pumpkin Puree- Gives that pumpkin flavor you want but not too overpowering.
 It also makes it so less butter is used compared to traditional snickerdoodles.
+Use canned pumpkin puree, we found when testing this recipe that homemade puree holds more water and the texture will be off.

 - Egg- Use the whole egg and it can come straight from the refrigerator or be at room temperature.